ArtOfCode-/artofcode-.github.io/_posts/2021-02-23-mental-health-and-999.md

-Many of these calls end up coming to 999 because it's free, it's easy to access, and because it's one of the relatively few places that will do something _today_ to help, instead of deferring it &mdash; referring you elsewhere, or making an appointment for a later date, etc. The problem is that 999 is there for emergencies, and given the breadth of mental health issues, many situation either aren't immediate emergencies, or aren't _seen as_ emergencies.
+Many of these calls end up coming to 999 because it's free, it's easy to access, and because it's one of the relatively few places that will do something _today_ to help, instead of deferring it &mdash; referring you elsewhere, or making an appointment for a later date, etc. The problem is that 999 is there for emergencies, and given the breadth of mental health issues, many situations either aren't immediate emergencies, or aren't _seen as_ emergencies.

 A medical or traumatic emergency is comparatively easy to define.
 We have vast amounts of experience to draw on, and it's relatively well-known what's life-threatening and what's not.
 Asthma attack?
 Check.
 Hypoglycaemia?
 Check.
 STEMI?